Neutral Helium Microscopy (SHeM): A Review: The Helium Source

-Compare this model with another popular intensity model used in some of the work by the Bergen group \cite{eder2012neutral}.
-This model stems directly from Pauly's ideal intensity equation \cite{pauly2012atom} and barred some numerical accuracy lost in the author's approximations - and on the empirical measurement of the peaking factor - corresponds to Eq. (\ref{eq:peaking_factor}) divided by the peaking factor.

-Where $r_{D}$ is the radius of the detector downstream.
-Third, the intensity used by Bergin in his helium microscope optimisation paper, published after the Bergen optimisation papers.
-This intensity uses DePonte et al's centre-line beam intensity (with a correction) \cite{deponte2006brightness,BERGIN2019112833}.
-This is a model of the second type, in which an empirical formula for the dependency between the virtual source radius and the speed ratio of the beam is used (and therefore an inverse dependency on the speed ratio is introduced).
-In Bergin's derivation, the radius of the nozzle is not used, but instead the radius of the skimmer placed in front of the virtual source.
-Thus, he arrives to a similar quadratic dependency with the skimmer radius as Sikora does in the limit of small skimmers\footnote{In fact, both models are equivalent - barring the inverse the speed radius multiplying the formula \cite{BERGIN2019112833}.}:

-Note how all three empirical models have the same geometrical dependencies stemming from a spherically symmetrical expansion: the $I_{TG}$ term.
-The intensity is then corrected upwards or downwards depending on further assumptions on the isentropic expansion and on the model used to explain the non-ideal behaviour of the beam.

-The thermal-geometrical term $I_{TG}$ gives a false image of reality as supersonically expanded atom beams decrease in intensity at a slower rate than a spherically symmetrical expansion.
-This is why corrections such as the full Sikora equation used by the Bergen group give a truer sense of the phenomena at play, let's revisit this equation at the limit of small skimmers (and generally of small exponents).
-This is a model of the third type, as Sikora's expression comes directly from integrating the beam's quitting surface.
+As mentioned above, the thermal-geometrical term $I_{TG}$ describes a spherically symmetrical expansion.
+In reality as supersonically expanded atom beam decreases in intensity at a slower rate than a spherically symmetrical expansion.
+Thus the full Sikora-Bossel equation (eq.~\ref{eq:I_sikora}) gives a truer description of the phenomena at play.
+Let us look at this equation in the small skimmer limit:

 For a quitting surface at the skimmer $R_F=x_S$ we get: